SAHANZ: History

 SAHANZ was established in 1984 by Professor David Saunders, at the University of Adelaide, South Australia.
 Professor Suanders Served as the first President (1985-86).
 Throughout its history the society has promoted collegiality amongst its members, however, as Julia Gatley has written, this history has not been without its tensions, particularly between the empiricist historians and those with a commitment to theory.
 (Gatley, J. 'SAHANZ: the first 50 years', in Fabrications 13, 2, May 2004, pp. 63–77.)
 The society is a partner organisation of the Society of Architectural Historians (USA).

-The society has had 19 individuals serve as Presidents.
-Among these, were Judith Brine (1986-87), Fiona Gardner (1993-95), Philip Goad (1997-99), John Macarthur (2001-03), Hannah Lewi (2005-07), Peter Kohane (2007-09), Robin Skinner (2009-11) Stuart King (2011-13), Christoph Schnoor (2013-15), Antony Moulis (2015-17), Naomi Stead (2017-19), Paul Hogben (2019-21, 2021-23).
+The society has had 21 individuals serve as Presidents.
+Among these, were Judith Brine (1986-87), Fiona Gardner (1993-95), Philip Goad (1997-99), John Macarthur (2001-03), Hannah Lewi (2005-07), Peter Kohane (2007-09), Robin Skinner (2009-11) Stuart King (2011-13), Christoph Schnoor (2013-15), Antony Moulis (2015-17), Naomi Stead (2017-19), Paul Hogben (2019-21, 2021-23) and Flavia Marcello (2024-25).
+The current President is Julia Gatley.

 To mark the twentieth anniversary, New Zealand scholar Julia Gatley was commissioned to write a history of the society.
-In 2021 Macarena de la Vega de Leon wrote a follow-up essay, discussing the following fifteen years in the Society's history.
+In 2008, a selection of essays presented at the conference over its history were published in Shifting Views: Selected Essays on the Architectural History of Australia and New Zealand edited by Andrew Leach, Antony Moulis, and Nicole Sully, and published by the University of Queensland Press.
+The collection included essays Judith Brine, Joan Kerr, Miles Lewis, Sarah Treadwell, Philip Goad, Julie Willis, and Mike Austin, and featured a preface written by Hannah Lewi.
+In 2021 Macarena de la Vega de Leon wrote a follow-up to Gatley's essay, discussing the following fifteen years in the Society's history.